varunk08/book_notes/programming/begin_dx12_game_prog.md

 `GameTimer` class is implemented by the author

 **The Demo Application Framework**
 Clients are to derive from `D3DApp` class.
+All examples in the book derive from this common util class.
+It has "framework" methods that handle the common misc stuff like message handling and "non-framework" virtual methods that each example must implement.
+`ThrowIfFailed` is a macro that can print the code line where an error occured.